Toki Tori: Nintendo 3DS version

 Despite the classic Game Boy Color version being re-released for the Nintendo 3DS Virtual Console in 2012, Two Tribes developed a new version of Toki Tori specifically for the Nintendo 3DS, alongside fellow indie developer Engine Software, whose staff is composed of people that originally worked on Eggbert, the game that inspired Toki Tori.
 This version supports stereoscopic 3D visuals and was released on 4 November 2015.

 Nintendo Switch version

 A Nintendo Switch version of Toki Tori was released on 30 March 2018.
 Two Tribes cited this version as "the most detailed portable version of the game so far".
 It was released at a budget price whilst featuring all the content from the HD remaster, in addition to HD Rumble and video capture support.

 Chromatic version

-A Chromatic version titled Toki Tori - Ultimate Edition was released on 25 December 2024.
+A Chromatic version titled Toki Tori - Ultimate Edition by ModRetro was released on 25 December 2024.
 It's largely the same as the Game Boy Color original with quality of life features such as faster movement, an auto-jump and the removal of the timer.
 Other changes include a new splash screen, minor text edits, the removal of the option to swap A and B's actions and the addition of viewing the credits via the options menu.